beeva-arturomartinez/beeva-best-practices/cloud/aws/README.md

 #### IAM Credentials and Anwbis

-Each user has a set of credentials (Access Key and Secret Key) with are not useful unless a MFA token is provided.
+Each user has a set of credentials (Access Key and Secret Key) which are not useful unless a MFA token is provided.
 In order to use the AWS cli (or other SDK), it is recomended that the file *~/.aws/credentials* is present and with the following content:

 ```
 [default]